Panel formed to review Baltimore detective's baffling death - Philly

 BALTIMORE (AP) - The Baltimore Police Department on Thursday introduced members of a panel created to independently review the baffling death of a Baltimore detective fatally shot with his own gun a day before he was set to testify before a federal grand jury probing dirty cops.

-At a press briefing, Police Commissioner Darryl DeSousa stressed that "everything is going to be reviewed" by the seven-member independent review board, including whether they believe evidence points to a homicide, a suicide, an accidental injury or even caused by "something internally within the department."
+At a news briefing, Police Commissioner Darryl DeSousa stressed that "everything is going to be reviewed" by the seven-member independent review board, including whether they believe evidence points to a homicide, a suicide, an accidental injury or even "something internally within the department."

 "They're going to look at everything.
 They're not going to keep anything unturned," said DeSousa, a Baltimore police veteran who took over leadership of the city's force earlier this year.

 The unsolved case remains a homicide investigation led by Baltimore detectives.
-Investigators have said that Suiter was attacked in November 2017 while investigating a 2016 triple homicide with his partner in a high-crime neighborhood in West Baltimore.
-The medical examiner's office ruled his death a homicide.
+Investigators have said detective Sean Suiter was attacked in November 2017 while investigating a 2016 triple homicide with his partner in a high-crime neighborhood in West Baltimore.
+The medical examiner's office ruled the death a homicide.

 But in the roughly five months since Suiter was shot in the head with his own gun the day before he was to testify for a grand jury investigating police corruption, his death remains a puzzling whodunit and conspiracy theories have flourished.
 There has been a $215,000 reward for months, but nobody has been charged.